pawlenartowicz/MCPower/readme.md

 - Assumption violations

 This gives you a **range of realistic outcomes** instead of a single optimistic estimate.
+⚠️ **Important**: Scenario analysis and uploaded data features are experimental.
+Use with caution for critical decisions.

 <details>
 <summary><strong>📚 Advanced Features (Click to expand)</strong></summary>